 Meloxicam (By mouth)

 Treats symptoms of osteoarthritis (OA) and rheumatoid arthritis (RA).
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+This medicine is an NSAID.

 Comfort Pac with Meloxicam, Mobic, Trepoxicam-7.5There may be other brand names for this medicine.